sebsto/amplify-android-getting-started/01_introduction.md

 - Add a GraphQL API, database, and storage solution

-- Share your backend between multiple projects.
+- Share your backend between multiple projects

 ## Modules